juan-rodriguez-rivas/covmut/README.md

 add https://github.com/carlobaldassi/GaussDCA.jl
 ```

-Any feedback is most welcome, do not hesitate to create an issue or write me
+Any feedback is most welcome, do not hesitate to create an issue or contact me